 His output also included some film work – having acted in ‘Walter’ (1982), ‘Stormy Monday’ (1989), and ‘Diary of a Sane Man’ (1998) – as well as writing, having contributed regular columns to Performance Magazine.

 The collection, primarily comprising of promotional posters, programmes and photographs of his performances, provides insight into what would otherwise be a largely ephemeral art form.
 It also contains a small number of annotated ‘scripts’ of his pieces, and pages from his notebooks, a combination of coloured sketches and notes, which give a window into Hinchliffe’s creative processes.
 It also includes a collection of his illustrated fishing diaries– his techniques as an artist repurposed to record his devotion to fishing.

-A summary of collection is available through our online catalogue (reference: PP49), with a detailed box list available on request.
+A summary of collection is available through our online catalogue (reference: IH), with a detailed box list available on request.
+The bulk of the collection had previously been selected and sorted chronologically by Rebecca Shatwell and Naomi Siderfin, towards the exhibition Estate: The Ian Hinchliffe Retrospective (1998) at Beaconsfield.
 Complete cataloguing of the collection will occur in due course.
-Email us at firstname.lastname@example.org to discover more about the collection and to arrange access.
+Email us at email@example.com to discover more about the collection and to arrange access.

 Craig, Sandy, ‘Dreams and Deconstructions: alternative theatre in Britain’ (Oxford: Amber Lane Press, 1980)

 McCorquodale, Duncan, Siderfin, Naomi and Stallabrass, Julian (eds.), ‘Occupational Hazard: Critical Writing on Recent British Art’ (London: Black Dog, 1998)